 This is a large accumulation, which despite its size gives an impression of incompleteness, having suffered many vicissitudes during its history.
 Most of the papers of Thomas, 1st Earl of Dorset, and of the family before his time were kept at the family's London house, Dorset House in Fleet Street, and were destroyed, with the house, in the Great Fire of 1666.
 In the late eighteenth century, Nathaniel Wraxall, who sought the patronage of the third duke of Dorset, and attempted to arrange and publish some of the papers, removed a large number of documents from Knole.
 These were only recovered with difficulty by the family in 1802, and were returned in a confused state, bearing Wraxall's scribbled notes upon them.
 Following the partition of the estate between the two daughters and co-heiresses of the third Duke in 1828, many title deeds for the part of the estate taken by the younger sister, Elizabeth, Countess De La Warr, are noted, in an old schedule of title deeds, as having been handed over to Lord De La Warr.
 Other family papers also found their way from Knole to Buckhurst (the Sussex seat of the Sackville family which passed to Lady De La Warr), including the bulk of the official papers and correspondence of Charles, lord Whitworth (1675-1725).
 (See HMC 3rd Report, under De La Warr MSS.)
 The muniments were also reported on by the Historical Manuscripts Commission in their fourth and seventh Reports, but not all items listed there have been located.

 In addition, the catalogue in the Kent Archives Office [now Kent History and Library Centre] does not include all the manuscripts which have survived.
 Some items have been retained at Knole for exhibition purposes.
-Some manorial documents for Knole and neighbouring manors are in Sevenoaks Public Library [transferred to KAO as U1000].
-The bulk of the personal and official papers of Lionel, 1st earl of Middlesex (1575-1645) are held by the Historical Manuscripts Commission for the purposes of publishing a calendar of them [also later transferred to Kent Archives Office as U269/1].
+Some manorial documents for Knole and neighbouring manors were transferred to Sevenoaks Public Library [later transferred as Acc 1008: see Additional Note below].
+The bulk of the personal and official papers of Lionel, 1st earl of Middlesex (1575-1645) are held by the Historical Manuscripts Commission for the purposes of publishing a calendar of them [also later transferred to Kent Archives Office in Acc 1349 and catalogued below as U269/1].

 In spite of these factors the collection listed here contains many items of great interest and variety, and comprises the papers of the Sackville family and of a number of other families related to them by marriage.
 The Sackvilles were a Sussex family whose chief seat was Buckhurst in Withyham.
 In 1566 the reversion of the manor of Knole was granted by the Crown to Thomas Sackville who in 1567 was created Lord Buckhurst and in 1604 Earl of Dorset.
 He succeeded Burghley as Lord High Treasurer in 1599.
 Not till 1603 did he gain possession of Knole, the fine house which in the fifteenth and sixteenth centuries had belonged to the see of Canterbury.
 As has already been stated, few of his papers survive.
 There is also little for the second, third and fourth Earls.
 Many papers of Richard, 5th Earl of Dorset, however, are in the collection.
 He appears to have been a voluminous writer, making copious notes and drafts and endorsing many title deeds, accounts and other papers with notes in his own hand.
 There are many official and personal papers too for Charles, 6th earl of Dorset, Lionel, 1st Duke of Dorset and John Frederick, 3rd Duke of Dorset.